 Financial aid represents an expenditure that, while to some extent is discretionary, is inextricably intertwined with the mission of the University and is therefore treated as a mandatory line item in our budgets.
 When we develop our budget, the goal is to provide an appropriate amount of financial aid to ensure that no student's UConn education is denied or hampered because of financial need.
-For FY12, the
+The FY12 financial aid budget is \$6.8 million more than we originally intended.
+A significant change in continuing student demand along with a change in the workflow of the office resulted in a greater commitment than originally budgeted.
+This budget now includes the \$6.8 million.
+The department is reviewing its policies and procedures to prevent this from occurring in the future.
+When we present the FY13 budget, financial aid will be more in line with the University's historical practice of allocating need based awards.

-University will earmark \$379.9 million for all forms of financial aid, and \$118.0 million (including tuition waivers) of that amount will be funded with tuition revenue.
-In other words, 39% of this University's tuition revenue is dedicated to financial aid; 17.5% is dedicated to need-based aid.
-This funding is critical to the 15,000 students who received financial aid packages last year.
-This budget represents an increase of \$9.7 million over FY11 total financial aid expenditures.
+For FY12, the University will earmark \$384.1 million for all forms of financial aid, and \$125.1 million (including tuition waivers) of that amount will be funded with tuition revenue.
+In other words, in this FY12 budget, 41.1% of the University's tuition revenue is dedicated to financial aid; 20.2% is dedicated to need-based aid.
+Last year, approximately 15,000 students received financial aid packages so this funding is very critical.
+This budget represents an increase of \$11.7 million over FY11 total financial aid expenditures.